Eagle is committed to make your closing run as smoothly as possible,there is never a stupid question.

 3) Title Insurance.
 The Seller normally purchases a title insurance policy for the benefit of the Purchaser.
 This should cost approximately $6.61 per $1,000 and is based on the contract sales price.
 For example, on a $150,000 home the title insurance would be $991.00.
 However, if the Seller can provide a copy of their existing title insurance policy to the title company then they may receive a “reissue discount” of 30% (if within 10 years).
 A title binder is also charged of $50 per policy.

 4) Closing Fee.
-On a standard real estate closing transaction the closing fee would be $100-250 to the Seller and this is to cover the cost of preparing the settlement statements and disbursing the transaction.
+On a standard real estate closing transaction the closing fee would be $100-$400 to the Seller and this is to cover the cost of numerous functions such as: Obtaining payoffs, clearing the title, preparing the settlement statements, disbursing the transaction and performing the actual closing of signing the documents.

 5) Water/Utility.
 Because it may not be possible to get the final water/utility bill readings prior to closing, it is not unusual to have the title company have the Seller sign an affidavit as to any unpaid bills.
 It is the Sellers responsibility to finalize the bill and have the service terminated and transferred over to the Purchaser.